Some Obstructions to Solvable Points on Higher Genus Curves: Rational Curves on

-There is a sequence of maps $X_0(34)^3 / C_3 \to \mathrm{Sym }^3 X_0(34) \to J_0(34)$.
-There are only finitely many rational points on the right hand side, therefore the rational points on $\mathrm{Sym }^3 X_0(34)$ are contained in a finite collection of rational curves, except for finitely many exceptions.
-These curves are necessarily of fibre type, since $X_0(34)$ is not hyperelliptic and so the Riemann-Roch space of a degree 3 divisor is at most 2 dimensional.
-Pulling back each rational curve to $X_0(34)^3 / C_3$ give one of two cases, a pair of rational curves or an irreducible double cover of $\mathbb{P}^1$.
-In the former case, each must map injectively onto their image, and would be of fibre type.
-This would imply $X_0(34)$ has a map to $\mathbb{P}^1$ with Galois group $C_3$.
-In particular, $X_0(34)$ would have an automorphism of order 3, which it does not have.
 Therefore the pre-image of any rational curve in the symmetric power is a double cover.
 The double cover ramifies over points of the form $2P + Q$, and these are smooth points unless they are of the form $3P$.
 Suppose the double cover was not smooth in at least 2 points, then there are divisors $3P$ and $3Q$ in the same curve on the symmetric power, and so are linearly equivalent.
 As $P \neq Q$, $3P$ has a non-trivial section, and so by Riemann-Roch, $K_{X_0(34)} - 3P$ is effective.
 Therefore $K_{X_0(34)} \sim 3P + R$, and similarly, $K_{X_0(34)} \sim 3Q + S$ for some points $R, S \in X_0(34)$.
 Comparing these, shows $R \sim S$, and so $R = S$.
 For the canonical embedding, the canonical divisor is a hyperplane section, so $P$ and $Q$ are flexes, and their tangents meet at $R$.

-Using an explicit model for $X_0(34)$ over the rationals, the 24 flexes and where their tangents meet the curve can be computed.
-The flexes are all Galois equivalent, and so are their tangents.
-The fourth intersection point of the tangent and the curve has coordinates which satisfy a degree 24 irreducible polynomial, and so the tangents never meet the curve at the same point, as there are 24 such points.
-The pullback of a rational curve on $\mathrm{Sym }^3 X_0(34)$ therefore has at most 1 non-smooth ramification point.
-A triple cover of $\mathbb{P}^1$ by a genus 3 curve has total ramification degree 10, and so the pullback of a rational curve ramifies over its image in either 8 or 10 smooth points, corresponding to geometric genus 3 or 4 respectively.
-There can be at most finitely many rational points on such curves, and so there are finitely many points on $X_0(34)^3 / C_3$. \end{proof}
+Using an explicit model for $X_0(34)$ over the rationals, as $\mathbb{V}(F(X, Y, Z)) \subset \mathbb{P}^2$, the flex points can be computed as the vanishing locus of the Hessian determinant of $F$ along the curve.
+As the intersection of a quartic curve and a sextic, there are 24 such points.
+Using Groebner bases, these intersection points can be computed, and their coordinates are defined by a degree 24 irreducible polynomial.
+By working in a number field over which one of the flex points is defined, the tangent line to that point can be computed.
+As the tangent line meets the flex point with multiplicity 3, the line meets the curve at a fourth point which must be defined over the same field.
+The coordinates of this point each satisfy an irreducible degree 24 polynomial, and so each conjugate corresponds to exactly one flex, and no two flex lines meet at the same point on the curve.